 Beside these league-wide deals, many teams have lucrative, individual TV-deals.
 The New York Yankees for example received 85 million U.S. dollars in fees from the YES Network for the broadcasting rights of their games in the 2012 season.

 A growing part of revenues is earned by Major League Baseball Advanced Media (MLBAM), which is jointly owned in equal shares by all MLB teams.
 MLBAM is responsible for marketing and operating the league’s internet and interactive branch and totaled around 650 million U.S. dollars in revenues in 2012.
 The revenue is derived from online ticket sales, MLB shop sales, content subscriptions (MLB.tv) and advertising/sponsorships.
 In 2012, each team received an equal share of a dividend worth around 100 million U.S. dollars.

 Strong revenue growth has had a large impact on the valuation of MLB franchises.
-In 2003, the average franchise value was estimated at 295 million U.S. dollars.
-For 2013, the average value of a MLB franchise was 744 million U.S. dollars.
-This amounts to a CAGR of 9.69 percent in value over the last ten years.
-The New York Yankees are the most valuable franchise with an estimated worth of 2.3 billion U.S. dollars, followed by the Los Angeles Dodgers, which were sold to a new ownership group in 2013 for around 2 billion U.S. dollars, with an estimated value of 1.615 billion U.S. dollars.
+In 2004, the average franchise value was estimated at 295 million U.S. dollars.
+For 2014, the average value of a MLB franchise was 811 million U.S. dollars.
+This amounts to a CAGR of 10.64 percent in value over the last ten years.
+The New York Yankees are the most valuable franchise with an estimated worth of 2.5 billion U.S. dollars, followed by the Los Angeles Dodgers with an estimated value of 2 billion U.S. dollars.

 - Average franchise value in major U.S. sports leagues 2014Average franchise value in major U.S. sports leagues 2014